- Workshop on ns-3

-The Workshop on ns-3 (WNS3) is a one and one-half day workshop that was held on June 13-14, 2018, hosted by the National Institute of Technology Karnataka (NITK) Surathkal, Mangalore, India.
+The Workshop on ns-3 (WNS3) is a one and one-half day workshop to be held on June 19-20, 2019, hosted by the University of Florence, Department of Information Engineering.
 The objective of the workshop is to gather ns-3 users and developers, together with networking simulation practitioners and users, and developers of other network simulation tools, to discuss the ns-3 simulator and related activities.

 As in past years, the accepted papers will be published in the ACM ICPS series.

 WNS3 invites authors to submit original high quality papers presenting different aspects of developing and using ns-3.
 In such papers, reproducibility and methodology will be a key reviewing criteria, as explained below.
 Topics of interest include, but are not limited to, the following: